stakwork/sphinx-relay/docs/linux_deployment.md

 If not, skip this part.
 The port is ready to use.

 This example is for `ufw`.
-Consult docs of your firewall when needed.
+Consult docs of your firewall if you use a different one.

 Open up a console window with SSH.
 And login as root